Cheapest car insurance in Minnesota for a bad driving record

 Cheapest car insurance in Minnesota with bad credit

-The cheapest Minnesota insurer for bad credit is Nationwide, with rates averaging $2,030 or $169.
+Based on our research, Nationwide is the cheapest car insurance company for drivers with poor credit, averaging $2,030 or $169.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

-Check out the table below to see how your credit score affects Minnesota car insurance.
+Check the table below to see how your credit score affects Minnesota car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit